Bubble-Protocol/seedling/docs/about.md

    Transparency is our core value.
 Seedling's app and smart contracts are open source, allowing the community to review, contribute, and ensure the integrity of the platform.
 Dive into our codebase [here](https://github.com/Bubble-Protocol/seedling).

+### Coming Soon...

+5. **Publications**:

+   Digital magazines, news outlets and blogs with editorial control and free or paid subscription models.

+6. **Different Hosting Options**:

+   Publish your content from other platforms or take full control of your content with fully decentralised hosting.

+7. **Novel Funding Options For Authors, Influencers & Publishers**:

+   Add subscriptions, donations and profit sharing models into your channel.
+Open your channel to investors to raise funds for a share of tips and subscriptions.

+8. **Pseudonymous Login**:

+   Helps journalists around the world express themselves without fear of consequences.

 ## Getting Started

 Feel free to browse the content already available on the [Seedling App](https://seedling-d.app).